 Navy SEAL Chris (David Meadows) gets a call from headquarters to assemble the team for an important mission.
 And to bring Mike (Clayton Snyder) along, something he’s not happy about.
-Mike is Chris’s brother and was discharged after he got a little to trigger happy and their mission ended up with dead hostages as well as dead terrorists.
-Of course we see it all in flashbacks.
+Mike is Chris’s brother and was discharged after he got a little too trigger happy and their mission ended up with dead hostages as well as dead terrorists.
+Of course, we see it all in flashbacks.

 Now anyone who’s been into the genre for more than ten minutes has seen this plot a thousand times.
-Never mind the big budget version like Predator, there have been endless direct to video version of this plot.
+Never mind the big-budget version like Predator, there have been endless direct to video versions of this plot.
 So even though this was director Jeremiah Jones first feature he certainly had plenty of examples of how to do it.